MariusArlauskas/moviesProject/README.md

 // npm run serve

 # In PROGRESS:
-    Need to think of a better way to save movies:
-        -?
-Add movie ranking to db for each rank it has (popular:1, recent:10, ...)
-    Movies page:
-        user can like movies (only visuals - need to connect to push to db) user can ADD movies as watched,planning,dropped (probably in movie dialog)
+    Profile:
+        ADD My movie lists (completed, planning...)

+    Feed:
+        user can post messages
+        show messagess probably one every xx secs allow some html tags
+        allow option to share messages in fb/twitter

 # TODO list (fixes or small details):
     Retrieving movies to users list:
-        only posible way to retrieve all one by one api call (from TMDB) Movies page:
+        only posible way to retrieve all one by one api call (from TMDB)
-        Show what type of status movie has (completed/watching) (??)

-    When session ends log user out
+    Movies page:
+        add a way to remove movie from a list
+        Movie dialog:
+            ADD like movies and add to list buttons (??)
+            ADD link to movie page

     Header:
         fix animation when scrolling down and up

 # TODO list (new functions):
-    Movies page:
+    Movies main page:
         ADD filter
         ADD suggest movie
         ADD show movies from profile